NEWZIK USER GUIDE

 MusicXML Annotations specifities

-When you annotate a MusicXML score, it will automatically lock the smart zoom that reorganizes your bars and transform your MusicXML file into a PDF-like score.
+When you annotate a MusicXML score, it will automatically lock the smart zoom that reorganizes your bars and transforms your MusicXML file into a PDF-like score.
 If you want to recover this smart zoom, you need to delete your annotations or duplicate your part from the Parts popover.

 With Newzik, you can crop any PDF score to remove its margins and optimize its zoom.
 To do so, click on the Features Menu and choose “Crop”.